Akaflieg-Freiburg/.github/profile/README.md

 ## Akaflieg Freiburg

-[Akaflieg Freiburg](https://akaflieg-freiburg.de) is a tax-privileged, not-for-profit flight club of public utility in Freiburg, Germany.
-The GitHub organization hosts the code of the free program [Enroute Flight Navigation](https://akaflieg-freiburg.github.io/enroute).
+Akaflieg Freiburg is a tax-privileged, not-for-profit flight club of public utility in Freiburg, Germany.
+The GitHub organization hosts the code of the free program **Enroute Flight Navigation**.

 - [Homepage of Akaflieg Freiburg](https://akaflieg-freiburg.de)